 A deeper look into major palm oil groups operating in Indonesia

-Available now to a core group of beta users, Lucida’s network tool aggregates information from disparate and hard-to-access sources into a single comprehensive database.
+Available now to a core group of users, Lucida’s tool aggregates information from disparate and hard-to-access sources into a single comprehensive database.
 As capabilities mature, more users will be invited to experience the power of Lucida.
 The tool is powered by dozens of sources, including data to understand the financing of commodity companies, company structures and hierarchies, and relationships to land use and social impacts.

 A key feature of the Lucida initiative is the team’s reporting and analyses, which derive insights from the network tool.
 Lucida’s visual stories explore which companies and financiers are linked to impacts on the ground, including through deforestation, frontiers of deforestation, fire hotspots, and encroachment into protected areas.
 These stories include intuitive graphics and scannable tables of content and data sourcing for all the graphics.